 Things My Calvinist Pastor Said #4: God's Love Saves Some But Not Others

 4. "God didn't have to save any of us.
 But in His love and sovereignty, He chose to elect some to salvation, even though we are depraved and wicked and in rebellion against Him.
 But none of us deserve to be saved; we all deserve hell.
 So the real question isn't 'Why would God predestine some people to hell.'
-It's 'Why did God elect any of us for heaven when no one deserves it?'"
+It's 'Why did God elect any of us for heaven when no one deserves it?'" (paraphrase)

-[Skilled Calvinists know how to deflect, to get you to look at one hand while they pull the old switcheroo with the other.
-Be careful.
 For example, if you want to know if a pastor is a Calvinist, ask them.
 If they answer "yes," then they are Calvinist.
 But if they answer you with a question - such as "Well, you believe God is sovereign, don't you?
-You believe in grace, don't you?" - then they are very educated Calvinists who are smart enough to know not to admit it because it turns people off.
+You believe in grace, don't you?" - then they are educated Calvinists who are smart enough to know not to admit it because it turns people off.

 Okay now, back to Calvi-god showing his "love" to the elect.

-My 17-year-old son came up with a great analogy of that kind of "love."
-Imagine you're a parent with 10 kids.
-And you have more than enough food to feed all 10 kids.
-But you decide to choose only one child to feed, and the rest you slowly starve to death.
-But the worst part is that you had those other 9 kids just so you could hate them and starve them to death, while you tell them that you really do want to feed them, that you want them to live.
-But it was your plan from the beginning to have them so they could die so that you could show the chosen child how loved they are, by comparison.
-And because it somehow brings you some kind of sick glory, showing off how "sovereign" you are over everything.
+But the worst part is that you had those other 9 kids just so that you could hate them and starve them to death for your pleasure and glory... but all along the way, you tell them that you really do want to feed them, that you want them to live.
+But your true plan from the beginning was to have them so that they could die so that you could show the chosen child how loved he is, by comparison.
+And because it somehow brings you some kind of glory, showing off how "sovereign" you are over everything.

 This is Calvinism!

-And yep, that's some amazing love, isn't it?
+Amazing love, isn't it?

 "Imagine there's 100 people on death row, and God walks into the room and graciously chooses to free 10 of them.
-Was God unfair to spare only a few of them and not the rest, when everyone on death row deserved death?
+Was God unfair to spare only a few of them and not the rest, when everyone on death row deserved death for their crimes?
 God didn't have to save any of them, but He chose to save some of them because of His amazing love and grace.
 Without God choosing to save some of them, none of them would have lived, because they all deserved death."

 Sounds kinda convincing, right?